UFC Fight Night: Magny vs. Ponzinibbio: Predictions & Analysis

 A few statistical edges stand out.
 Botelho throws significantly more leather — a 1.6 sig. strike per minute gap.
 Calvillo is far more active with takedowns, averaging 0.6 more per 15 minutes.
 Calvillo has tighter striking defense, making opponents miss more often.

-**The Pick: Poliana Botelho over Cynthia Calvillo.** The model gives Botelho a slight nod at 64% — this could easily go either way.
-The market and our model are aligned — the line looks fair.
+The Pick: Poliana Botelho over Cynthia Calvillo.
+The model gives Botelho a slight nod at 57% — this could easily go either way.
+Notably, the betting market has Calvillo at 38% implied while our model sees 43% — a 5-point disagreement that could signal value.

 Bartosz Fabinski